Nooberieno/DnD-Homebrew/Tusk's Grimoire.md

 **Duration:** Concentration, up to 1 minute

 **Description**
 You summon a magic circle in your hand, unleashing a torrent of flames in a 30-foot line originating from you.
-Each creature in the line must make a Dexterity saving throw, taking `dice: 10d6`10d6 fire damage on a failed save, or half as much damage on a successful one.
+Each creature in the line must make a Dexterity saving throw, taking `10d6 fire damage on a failed save, or half as much damage on a successful one.
 As an action on each of your turns for the duration, you can direct the flames at a target within the range of the line, requiring them to make the saving throw for damage.
 The damage increases by 1d6 for each level above 6th.
 If a creature starts its turn within the line, it takes the spell's full damage automatically. *At Higher Levels.* If you cast this spell using a spell slot of 7th level or higher, the damage increases by 1d6 for each slot level above 6th.
 #### Hymn of Agony
 *Enchantment Cantrip*
 **Casting Time**: 1 action